duosecurity/duo_python/README.md

 # Deprecation Notice

-Duo Security will deprecate and archive this repository on July 18, 2022.
-The repository will remain public and visible after that date, and integrations built using this repository’s code will continue to work.
-You can also continue to fork, clone, or pull from this repository after it is deprecated.
+This repository is deprecated by Duo Security.
+The repository will remain public and visible, and integrations built using this repository’s code will continue to work.
+You can also continue to fork, clone, or pull from this repository.

-However, Duo will not provide any further releases or enhancements after the deprecation date.
+However, Duo will not provide any further releases or enhancements.

 Duo recommends migrating your application to the Duo Universal Prompt.
 Refer to [our documentation](https://duo.com/docs/universal-prompt-update-guide) for more information on how to update.